getporter/operator/.github/pull_request_template.md

 - [ ] Did you write tests?
 - [ ] Did you write documentation?
 - [ ] Did you make any API changes?
 Update the corresponding API documentation.
-- [ ] If this is your first pull request, please add your name to the bottom of our [Contributors][contributors] list.
-Thank you for making Porter better! 🙇‍♀️

 # Reviewer Checklist
-* Comment with /azp run test-porter-release if a magefile or build script was modified
 * Comment with /azp run porter-integration if it's a non-trivial PR

 [contributors]: https://getporter.org/src/CONTRIBUTORS.md